 Our ideas about, for example, love.
 What love is, how you know you’re loved, how to give love, how to open for love, when to close off from love, etcetera.
 These ideas are formed throughout our life.
 More specifically they are shaped by our examples of ‘love’ in childhood.

 When one grows up in a situation where parents argued most of the time your concept of love will involve the notion of argument.
-Depending of what meaning you have given that, the idea of love could be totally appalling to you, you might not even belief in the whole idea, or you might want to love someone from the same sex as love with opposites can only create an ugly form of love.
-Alternatively, you might end up with similar people who fight with you a large proportion of the time exhausting you, and as you desperately are trying to correct what’s going wrong you might only seem to fail at your effort at ever having love.
+Depending of what meaning you have given that, the idea of love could be totally appalling to you.
+You might not even belief in the whole idea of love.
+Or you might want to love someone from the same sex as love with opposites can only create an ugly form of love.
+Alternatively, you might end up with similar people who fight with you a large proportion of the time.
+And in doing so exhausting you.
+And as you desperately are trying to correct what’s going wrong you might only seem to fail at your effort at ever having love.

 When bad comes from good

 But what about when you have had great life experiences, wonderful ones even, do these only create wonderful outcomes?
 Does a stable family situation in the past create stability in your current family?
 Does a wonderful example of love create a wonderful family, loving husband or wife, nice kids?
 Not always.
 Our minds can create the worst from the best, completely unintentionally and out of conscious awareness of course, still …the worst.

 I worked with a woman the other day who has a loving husband and two kids.
 One 8 and one 12 years old.
 Our conversation started with a big sigh.
 ‘Our 12 year is so rude and impertinent it is really getting to me’. ’She is saying very mean things to me, and I explode’.
 ‘I just don’t know anymore, whenever we want to sit down for a nice dinner it begins’.